Jonathan2251/lbd/source/about.rst

 The ELF format and binutils tools are not a part of LLVM, but are introduced.
 This chapter details how to use the ELF tools to verify and analyze the object files created by the Cpu0 backend.
-The ``llvm-objdump -d`` support for Cpu0 which translate elf into hex file format is added in the last section of this chapter.
+The disassemble command ``llvm-objdump -d`` support for Cpu0 is added in the last section of this chapter.

 :ref:`sec-asm`: